lyngklip/structjs/README.md

 ##Objects

 <a name="object"></a>
-The compiled struct objects returned by [struct](#struct) support the following methods and attributes:
+The compiled Struct objects returned by [struct](#struct) support the following methods and attributes:

 <a name="pack"></a>
 **pack**(*v1, v2, ...*)